-- Trained around two thirds of its new starters as part of their induction via online training module highlighting how to spot the signs, how to report and Bouygues' policy on modern slavery; and - Continued to make available a toolkit of materials and supporting communications for use on Bouygues' construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
+In 2024 Bouygues continued to make available a toolkit of materials and supporting communications for use on Bouygues' construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
 The materials include posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of the Bouygues sites to contact their line manager, Bouygues' dedicated modern slavery reporting mailbox, its hotline and online platform or the relevant authorities so that the matter can be addressed.
-These posters are displayed in the communal areas of Bouygues sites; - In partnership with Action Sustainability, hosted workshops for senior leaders in the business, focusing on supply chain risks and mitigations.
+These posters are displayed in the communal areas of Bouygues sites.
+During 2024 Bouygues updated both the posters and toolkit of materials.
+During 2025 Bouygues intends to review the modern slavery training that new starters are asked to complete in order to ensure it remains up to date and engages relevant employees.